Deathwatch (2002)

 Kneecaps are torn open

-The music composed by Curt Cress and Chris Weller is about the only good thing with this film in which they have a good fast action paced orchestra performing for the terror ans suspense throughout the film.
+The music composed by Curt Cress and Chris Weller is about one the only good thing with this film in which they have a good fast action paced orchestra performing for the terror ans suspense throughout the film.
 We also hear some drum booming sounds here and there along with the low moaning synthesizer effects for the evil happenings making the moment seem really scary.

 Pvt.
 Barry Starinski: Oh, this fuckin' rain!